joshuanianji/treehouse-bot/README.md

 # Treehouse Bot

 A Discord bot with some other apps.
-Scafffolded from Turborepo Starter.
+Scaffolded from Turborepo Starter.

 - **BOT**: The main discord bot, hosted on Digital Ocean via Docker.
 - **Server** The server, hosted on Digital Ocean via Docker.